How to spend one day In Bruges. Follow this walking tour of Bruges city centre. It covers the main filming locations of the movie “In Bruges”.

 In the movie: Ken goes to see the relic, although it’s filmed in the Jerusalem Church.

-In real life: Fresh fish is still sold here Tuesday to Saturdays, in a building which dates back to 1815.
+In real life: Fresh fish is sold here Tuesday to Saturdays.
+The building dates back to 1815.

 In the movie: Gangster boss Harry chases Ray through the alleyways to finish him off for good.

-In real life: One of the most photographed spots in Bruges; the name refers to the rosaries that were sold from stalls here.
+In real life: One of the most photographed spots in Bruges.
+The name refers to the rosaries sold from stalls here.
 The rosaries were made from ivory and amber imported from the east.